KQM-git/TCL/characters/electro/beidou.md

 | Duration | 15s | 15s |
 | Cooldown | 20s | 1s |

+**Notes**
 * Beidou's **lightning discharges** have 3 damage instances with 2 targets or more.
 * **Stormbreaker**'s additional arc lightning can jump back to the initial target.
+* The counter for the cooldown does not start on when Beidou's lightning discharge hits, but when the normal attack hits.
+Hence, the discharge CD can be randomly and inconsistently affected by ping spikes and is not consistently 1 second. - [Vault Entry](../evidence/characters/electro/beidou.md#beidou-lightning-proc-cd)
+* **Lightning discharge** can bounce off Mitachurl Shields but will deal no damage.
+* Snapshot on cast.
+  * However, if you swap to Beidou and cast her Burst too quick (Left Alt + Switch Character), her Lightning DMG might fail to snapshot certain buffs.

 {% endtab %}
 {% endtabs %}